Approaching Globally Optimal Energy Efficiency in Interference Networks via Machine Learning: Problem Statement

 \subsection{Problem Formulation}

-We consider an uplink transmit power control problem in a multi-cell wireless network, as shown in Figure~\ref{fig:scenario}, where $I$ single-antenna users are served by $M$ \glspl{bs}, which are equipped with $n_R$ antennas.
+We consider an uplink transmit power control problem in a multi-cell wireless network, as shown in Figure~\ref{fig:scenario}, where $I$ single-antenna users are served by $M$ \glspl{bs} equipped with $n_R$ antennas.
 We assume that every user is assigned to one \gls{bs} and denote the assigned \gls{bs} of user~$i$ as \gls{bs}~$i$.
 We further assume that the \glspl{bs} use the matched filter to process the received signal.
 User~$i$ chooses a transmit power~$p_i \in [0, p_{\max}]$, where $p_{\max}$ is the maximum transmit power\footnote{Information available at the user is usually limited in practice, which might be insufficient to obtain the global optimum.
-The \gls{bs} can choose a $p_i$ based on the complete information available at the \gls{bs} and inform the user.}.
-Our objective is to maximize the sum-\gls{ee}, which is defined as the sum of ratios between data rate and power consumption of all user-\gls{bs} pairs.
-The problem is formulated as
+The \gls{bs} can choose a $p_i$ based on the complete information available at the \gls{bs} and inform the user.}. \begin{change} Our objective is to maximize the sum-\gls{ee}, which is defined as the sum of ratios between data rate and power consumption of all user-\gls{bs} pairs.
+This objective is inherited from \cite{matthiesen2020globally} and is an indicator of the overall \gls{ee} of the considered multi-cell communication system.
+The summation suggests that we do not favor any link in particular.
+In fact, if all transmitters are energy-limited devices, their individual \gls{ee} matters and the sum \gls{ee} is a more suitable metric compared to the global \gls{ee} (sum of data rates divided by sum of energy consumption). \end{change} The problem is formulated as

 where $\mathbf{p} = ( p_1, p_2, \dots, p_I )$ is the vector of transmit powers of all user-\gls{bs} pairs, $g_{ji}$ is the equivalent channel gain from user~$j$ to \gls{bs}~$i$ assuming the matched filter receiver.
 Therefore, $g_{ii}$ is the channel gain of the useful signal and $g_{ji}$, $j \neq i$, is the channel gain of the interference from user~$i$ to \gls{bs}~$j$, $\mu$ is the inefficiency of the power amplifier and $P_c$ is the static power assumption.